its-magick/browser-agent/README.md

 - Processes browser automation tasks with the patience of a saint
 - Publishes results back to Ably channels faster than you can say "websocket"

+### 🎨 interface.py - The Pretty Face
+- A sleek Gradio UI that makes task submission a breeze
+- Lets you chat with your browser agent like it's a coffee date ☕
+- Switch between OpenAI and Anthropic models like changing radio stations 📻
+- Rock GPT-4 Vision or jam with Claude-3 - your choice of AI superstar 🎸
+- Shows you what your AI buddy is up to in real-time
+- Comes with a headless mode for those "I'm not here for the visuals" moments
+- Perfect for when you want to point-and-click your way to automation glory 🎯

 ## 🗄️ Redis - The Memory Keeper

 Redis runs system-wide because, like gossip in a small town, everyone needs access to the same information!
 It: